 - 1. As a statement of direction, all administrative PC-type servers in M-DCPS should migrate to the Windows 2000 (or above) operating system.
 Microsoft no longer supports Windows NT and will not provide fixes or reports for vulnerabilities, including any new ones found.
 All servers still using Microsoft Windows NT must be migrated to a newer Windows server platform immediately.
 Administrators of servers currently using Novell, or any other PC network operating system should also strongly consider migrating to Windows 2003 Server.
-Desktops should similarly be migrated to Windows 2000 or above when possible to take advantage of higher levels of security. - 2.
-Windows 2000 and beyond employs Active Directory Services (ADS), a hierarchical process similar to a pyramid.
+Desktops should similarly be migrated to Window 2000 or above when possible to take advantage of higher levels of security. - 2.
+Windows 2000 employs Active Directory Services (ADS), a hierarchical process similar to a pyramid.
 ITS has established and maintains the Windows 2000 root ADS (the top of the pyramid) for M-DCPS and determines local and group policy settings.
 In Microsoft terms, this structure is best described as a forest.
 All other District servers will be added to the ITS established Active Directory forest. - 3.
-Below the root in the forest are Organizational Units (OUs) that are the school and administrative sites in the District.
-These local OUs are simply smaller networks with their own Domain Controllers (DC) that connect to the
+Below the root in the forest are Organizational Units (OU's) that are the school and administrative sites in the District.
+These local OUs are simply smaller networks with their own Domain Controllers (DC) that connect to the M-DCPS network.

-M-DCPS network.
 These DCs are under ITS authority and are not to be managed in any way by the local OU administrators.
 Local OU administrators must strictly limit access to their OU from other OUs as well as the outside.
-ITS must have Enterprise Administrator rights to all OUs in the District forest.
-ITS must provide advanced notification of group policy changes.
+ITS must be have Enterprise Administrator rights to all OUs in the District forest.
+ITS must provide advanced notification of group policy changes. - 4.
+Firewalls are servers that function as a barrier preventing unauthorized outside access to the M-DCPS network.
+Exceptions requiring access from the outside must be documented by filling out ITS's Remote Client Support Agreement IP Entry (FM-6045) (old), or either of the new VPN Access Request forms (FM-6629, for vendors or employees).
+ITS will keep firewall audit logs and review them daily for illicit activity against the firewall. - 5.
+Access to secure mainframe applications via the network requires RACF authorization. - 6.
+Dial-in to the M-DCPS network requires network authorization and access authentication. - 7.
+Games, chat sessions, peer-to-peer (P2P) and instant messenger applications are prohibited on the M-DCPS network unless there is a legitimate educational purpose and prior approval.
+Chat and instant messenger applications can tie up a great deal of bandwidth and may be used by students for many illicit purposes.
+In particular, students can easily be put in contact with persons who may be a threat to their safety.